MaastrichtU-IDS/best-practices/website/docs/git-tutorial.md

 ✔️ Available anywhere (even when accessing a remote server without user interface)

-✔️ Quick and efficient, especially when you already need to use the terminal to run your programs
+✔️ Quick and efficient, especially when you already use the terminal to run your programs and scripts

 ✔️ Can be easily customized to have a more personal process to commit and push